 PEG insertion should not be performed for adults for administrative convenience or to save money, time or human resources unless there will be an improvement in the quality of life rather than just maintaining life.
 However, when used for the care of children, it may be agreed to insert PEG tubes to save time for the caregivers and improve the quality of life for the family as a whole, despite knowing that the underlying disorder (eg, severe cerebral palsy) will not improve.

 Some hospitals now have nutrition teams and PEG requests are reviewed by this team and a consultant to assess whether PEG insertion is appropriate.
-The use of advance directives has also been suggested to allow patients with dementia to refuse insertion of a feeding tube in advance of the dementia progressing.

 Further reading & references